 Robert's Western World, Music venue on Lower Broadway in Nashville, United States

-The building originated in the 1950s as a warehouse for river merchants and later became home to the Sho-Bud Steel Guitar Company, which manufactured instruments until the early 1980s.
-After the factory closed, the space was converted into a music venue that celebrates Nashville's country music heritage.
+The building started as a warehouse for river merchants in the 1950s, then became home to the Sho-Bud Steel Guitar Company, which made instruments there until the early 1980s.
+When the factory closed, the space was turned into a live music venue.

 The community of curious travelers